Idaho Counseling License Requirements

 2. Complete supervised experience.

 LPC applicants must complete 1,000 hours of supervised work experience with at least 400 hours of direct client contact.
 Experience gained through a graduate degree practicum or internship may be used to reduce the total number of post-degree hours required.
-The applicant must receive one hour of supervision individually or with a maximum of one other intern for every 20 hours of work experience or one hour of supervision for every 10 hours of practicum.
 Sample worksheets are provided to track practicum, internship, and supervision hours.
-Supervision must be provided by an approved professional mental health supervisor licensed in Idaho, such as an LPC supervisor, an LCPC supervisor, or a Clinical Social Worker supervisor.
+Supervision must be provided by an approved Idaho-Licensed Mental Health Professional Supervisor licensed in Idaho, who may be an LPC, an LCPC, a Marriage and Family Therapist (MFT), a psychiatrist, or a Clinical Social Worker.
 The Board provides a list of approved supervisors.

 3. Pass the National Counselor Examination (NCE).

 The National Counselor Examination (NCE) is a multiple-choice, computer-based test administered by the National Board for Certified Counselors (NBCC).
 The exam tests core counseling knowledge areas, such as assessment, treatment planning, and counseling theory.
-The online handbook provides more information about the format and content.
+The NCE content outline provides more information about the format and content of the exam.

 4. Apply for and receive your LPC license.

 To earn your LPC license, submit the LPC application form and have your supervisor submit a form verifying your experience directly to the Board.
-The completed application package must be received at least seven days before a scheduled board meeting to be considered.
-As of October 2019, the LPC application fee is $75.
+As of November 2022, the LPC application fee is $200.
 You can practice with an LPC license and work towards the LCPC at any time, if desired, by following the remaining steps.

-5. Pass the National Clinical Mental Health Counselor Examination (NCMHCE).
+5. Pass the National Clinical Mental Health Counselor Examination (NCMHCE), if desired.

 To earn an LCPC license, you must pass the NBCC National Clinical Mental Health Counselor Examination (NCMHCE).
-This exam tests for clinical mental health counseling knowledge using 10 simulations.
-The NCMHCE handbook helps candidates prepare by providing detailed information about the exam process and format.
+This exam tests for clinical mental health counseling knowledge using 11 case studies.
+The NCMHCE content outline helps candidates prepare by providing detailed information about the exam process and format.

 6. Complete supervised experience.